An epic two week road trip itinerary for the North and South Islands

 This is a day by day breakdown of two weeks in New Zealand.
 I’ll go into (a lot) more detail for each day below.

-Day 6: Drive (or train) to Hokitika via Arthur’s Pass
+• Day 6: Drive (or take the train) to Hokitika via Arthur’s Pass

-Day 7: The West Coast & Franz Josef
+• Day 7: Drive down the West Coast to Franz Josef

 Email yourself this itinerary